jasonm23/onlisp-markdown/onlisp.md

 differences between Scheme and Common Lisp.)

 A continuation is a function representing the future of a computation.
-When- ever an expression is evaluated, something is waiting for the value it will return.
+Whenever an expression is evaluated, something is waiting for the value it will return.
 For example, in

 1. Scheme makes no distinction between what Common Lisp calls the symbol-value and symbol-function of a symbol.
-In Scheme, a vari- able has a single value, which can be either a function or some other sort of object.
+In Scheme, a variable has a single value, which can be either a function or some other sort of object.
 Thus there is no need for sharp-quote or funcall in Scheme.
 The Common Lisp: